-Tanja is an equine scientist (Master of Science degree in Equine Science [distinction] from the prestigious University of Edinburgh) and a licensed and certified German classical dressage competition coach (level 2), trainer and rider.
-She specialises in classical dressage training, including in-hand work, groundwork, liberty, clicker and trick training, and can teach you and your horse the basics up to the more advanced high school movements.
+Tanja holds a Master of Science degree in Equine Science [distinction] from the prestigious University of Edinburgh and is a qualified German classical dressage competition coach (level 2), trainer and rider.
+She specialises in classical dressage training, including in-hand work, groundwork, long-lining, liberty, clicker and trick training, and can teach you and your horse the basics up to the more advanced high school movements.
 In addition, Tanja is (competition-)experienced in show-jumping and eventing and qualified to teach lessons in the latter disciplines.

-Being an equine/equitation scientist, Tanja has extensive knowledge of equine behaviour and learning, physiology and biomechanics.
+Being an equine/equitation scientist, Tanja has extensive knowledge of equine behaviour and learning, physiology, and biomechanics.
 She can help you form a better connection with your horse by teaching you how to correctly apply equine learning theory in your daily interactions with your horse (learn more about the importance of learning theory in horse training).
-With her scientific and hands-on knowledge of equine behaviour and learning, Tanja can help you retrain "problem" horses by turning 'unwanted' into 'wanted' behaviours.
-She competed in dressage, show-jumping, eventing and horse performance classes in Germany, Dubai and Canada, earning the UAE's national dressage championships title on her young mare.
+With her scientific and hands-on knowledge of equine behaviour and learning, Tanja can help you retrain 'problem' horses by turning 'unwanted' into 'wanted' behaviours.
+She competed in dressage, show-jumping, eventing and young horse performance classes in Germany and the United Arab Emirates, earning the UAE's national dressage championships title on her young mare.
 Tanja's teaching experience and client portfolio is vast and varied, and includes professional trainers, equestrian athletes, leisure riders, riders with special needs, children and seniors.

 Horse and rider are trained following a mixture of selected classical principles based on the training approaches of Baucher, Gueriniere, Decarpentry, and the classical Portuguese system in combination with evidence-based equitation (including learning theory) and a solid understanding of horse-rider biomechanics.
 Each horse is seen as an individual, considering his specific training needs.
 Being an academic member of the International Society for Equitation Science, Tanja adheres to the society's scientific training principles developed by a range of well-known and reputable international equitation science and welfare experts.